 The church building is another sanctifying presence in a community.
 Some years ago, St. Brenden's Church on Deer Isle, Maine took great pride in renting space for the Sunday Eucharist from other churches.
 That allowed them to give away funds to support a variety of good causes including many on the island.
-Apart from the logistical difficulties that created regarding the time of worship and the possibilities form social and educational functions, they discovered that many of the long term residents on the island didn't see them as being a real part of the community.
+Apart from the logistical difficulties that created regarding the time of worship and the possibilities for social and educational functions, they discovered that many of the long term residents on the island didn't see them as being a real part of the island community.
 Some of that is the Maine thing about "people from away."
 But another part had to do with not owning property.
 They were seen as not having the same stake in the community as others.
 They now own their own building.
+An acknowledgement of the sacramental nature of life.

 Another facet of property is seen in the impact on communities and neighborhoods when a church closes.
-It's much the same when communities' close libraries and schools or consolidate firehouses.
+It's much the same when cities close libraries and schools or consolidate firehouses.
 There are, of course, reasons for taking such action.
-But all too often the decision making process fails to consider the devastating impact on the broader community.
+But all too often the decision making process fails to consider the devastating impact on that community.
 The sense of loss and decline.
 Feelings of frustration and abandonment.
-All too often we get driven by economic concerns and fail to see the anti-sacramental message we are sending.
-Viii
+All too often we get driven by economic concerns and fail to see the anti-sacramental message we are sending. viii

 We're fond of this quote by Sydney Evans, onetime Dean of Salisbury Cathedral.
+He was speaking about the rationale for cathedrals, but his words apply to all church buildings.